RavidRo/TradingSystem/Use Cases.md

     1. <ins>System</ins>: searches for the personnel information for the store.
     1. <ins>System</ins>: shows the information.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user is logged in, the entered store exists, and the user is one of the store personnel.
+Therefore, the system returns the store’s information.

+-   <ins>_Sad Path_</ins>: The user is not a store personnel and the system returns an error message.

 ### 4.11.
 Get store purchase history

 **Actors**: Store personnel, enter store